holoviz/panel/doc/user_guide/Running_in_Webassembly.md

 ### Prerendering

 In order to improve the loading experience Panel will pre-render and embed the initial render of the page and replace it with live components once the page is loaded.
 This is important because Pyodide has to fetch the entire Python runtime and all required packages from a CDN.
 This can be **very** slow depending on your internet connection.
 If you want to disable this behavior and render an initially blank page use the `--skip-embed` option.
 Otherwise Panel will render application using the current Python process (presumably outside the browser) into the HTML file as a "cached" copy of the application for the user to see while the Python runtime is initialized and the actual browser-generated application is ready for interaction.

+### Progressive Web Apps

+Progressive web applications (PWAs) provide a way for your web apps to behave almost like a native application, both on mobile devices and on the desktop.
+The `panel convert` CLI has a `--pwa` option that will generate the necessary files to turn your Panel + Pyodide application into a PWA.
+The web manifest, service worker script and assets such as thumbnails are exported alongside the other HTML and JS files and can then be hosted on your static file host.
+Note that Progressive web apps must be served via HTTPS to ensure user privacy, security, and content authenticity, including the application itself and all resources it references.
+Depending on your hosting service, you will have to enable HTTPS yourself.
+GitHub pages generally make this very simple and provide a great starting point.

+Once generated, you can inspect the `site.webmanifest` file and modify it to your liking, including updating the favicons in the assets directory.

 ## Installing Panel in the browser